mui/base-ui/docs/data/base/components/field/field.md

 ### Realtime validation

-The `validateOnChange` prop will report the control's validity state on every `change` event instead of only on commit (blur).
+The `validateOnChange` prop reports the control's validity state on every `change` event instead of only on commit (blur).
 This enables realtime validation as the user types or interacts with the field's control.
 By default, the validation is debounced by `500ms` but this can be configured using the `validationDebounceMs` prop.

 ```jsx
 <Field.Root validateOnChange validationDebounceMs={0}>